 We instituted the Ricoh Way Recognition Program in 2015 for all Ricoh group employees.
 The program honors those whose endeavors contribute conspicuously to new customer value or innovative improvement activities, in keeping with mission, vision, and values statement of the Ricoh Way.
 The numbers of applicants and winners of this program have grown every year, contributing to our corporate culture that recognizes and respects individuals.

 To be One Global Company based on a shared commitment to Ricoh Way, we survey employees every year to learn their views from Ricoh Way perspectives and foster reforms.
-In the fiscal 2019, participation rate for this survey was 74.5%, and among these 78.1% of participants provided positive feedback.
+In the fiscal 2020, participation rate for this survey was 76%, and among these 82% of participants provided positive feedback on key indicators.

 Survey findings is published via our website, intranet and internal newsletters.
 We draw on these results to formulate and execute improvement action plans for the whole Ricoh group and individual business units.